syedah2/CodeFest2018/README.md

 * Pluralsight learning path

 ## Javascript
+* Learning JavaScript: JavaScript Essentials for Modern Application Development (O'Reilly)
+* Pluralsight learning path

 ## Tools
 * Homebrew (package manager for OS X)
 * Postman
-* Good text editor (Atom, Sublime Text, Text Wrangler) or IDE (Pycharm, Visual Studio Code)
+* Good text editor (Atom, Sublime Text, BBEdit) or IDE (Pycharm, Visual Studio Code)
 * Github Account
 * Docker for Mac
 * Vagrant (generally also used with Virtual Box)
 * Macdown (simple markdown editor for Mac)

+## Things NOT to do
+* Don't pollute the system Python on your laptop, instead use Python virtual environments for specific projects